AnderOne/DeepNest/README.md

-**DeepNest** -- Python module for a treatment of the deeply nested objects presented in JSON format.
+**DeepNest** -- Python module for a treatment of deeply nested objects presented in JSON format.

 ```
 Python          |JSON